 In addition to being the second largest search engine on earth, YouTube has a built-in community of viewers who can comment, share and link to your videos.

-In short, people either find your videos when they search for specific keywords or when YouTube decides to show them as a “suggested video,” which factors viewer preferences and history.
+In short, people find your videos when they search for specific keywords or when YouTube shows them as a “suggested video,” which factors viewer preferences and history.